OttoMeister/Siemens-Tia-Portal-PID-Controller/README.md

 # PID controller for Siemens SCL Tia-Portal

 ## Problem
-I always had a lot to do with control technology at the Tia Portal and was simply never satisfied with the Siemens modules.
-I need PI controllers for pressure control and PID for temperature control.
-Here are a few points that bothered me:
+I have always been deeply involved in control technology within the TIA Portal environment and have consistently found Siemens modules to be unsatisfactory.
+I require PI controllers for pressure regulation and PID controllers for temperature control.
+Here are a few issues that have bothered me:

-- Different devices among different CPUs use deferent lib.
+- Different devices among different CPUs use different libraries.
-- Cannot be simulated.
+- Simulation is not supported.
-- Not posible to read the source and change it.
+- Source code cannot be accessed or modified.
-- Far too complicated with a high level of familiarisation.
+- Complexity is too high, requiring significant familiarization.
-- No portability to Codesys.
+- Lack of portability to Codesys.
-- Too high integration in TIA.
+- Excessive integration within TIA Portal.
-- Do a lot of tinkering and testing until finally something worked.
+- Significant trial and error required until achieving functionality.
-- Cyclic OBs and Global DB were absolutely necessary.
-You can not integrate it in your privat functions.
+- Cyclic OBs and Global DBs are absolutely necessary.
+Integration within private functions is not possible.
-- Many thousands of pages of manuals.
+- Manuals span thousands of pages.

 ## Work
-After an extensive search, I couldn't find an alternative solution.
-However, taking OSCAT as inspiration, which is quite straightforward, I've rewritten the functions in TIA14 and 15 for the 1200 and 1500 CPUs.
-I continue to use this control in my Tia Portal 18 projects.
-My goal wasn't to please everyone but to give something back.
-I've gained valuable knowledge through open libraries like OSCAT, and it's only fair that I share my work.
+After an extensive search for alternatives, I failed to find a suitable solution.
+Drawing inspiration from OSCAT, which is straightforward, I have rewritten functions for TIA14 and 15 compatible with 1200 and 1500 series CPUs.
+I continue to implement these controls in my TIA Portal 18 projects.
+My intention was not to cater to everyone but to contribute back to the community.
+Open libraries like OSCAT have provided me with valuable knowledge, and it is only fair that I share my work.
-Please refrain from debating the functions; they work as intended.
+Please refrain from debating the functionality; these functions work as intended.
 Feel free to copy and use them.
-If you'd like, share your experiences with my software with others.
+If you wish, share your experiences with my software with others.

-## Using instruction
+## Usage Instructions
-The controller produce a outputs from 0 to 100.
-If used with a binary actor you shoud use the clock generator for pulse width modulation.
-The PI controller are disigned to run alone.
-Usefull for pressure regulation.
-The PID controller is a combination of PI and D controller.
-Usefull for temperature regulation.
-The controller should alwasys stoped with the reset input if the regulation loop is disturbed.
-This prevents the integral to windup.
+The controller produces outputs ranging from 0 to 100.
+When used with a binary actuator, utilize the clock generator for pulse width modulation.
+The PI controller is designed to operate independently, suitable for pressure regulation.
+The PID controller combines PI and D control, suitable for temperature regulation.
+Always stop the controller with the reset input if the regulation loop is disrupted.
+This prevents integral windup.

-- ir_Input = The mesuered value of pressure or themperature
+- ir_Input: The measured value of pressure or temperature.
-- ir_Setpoint = The demanded value of pressure or themperature
+- ir_Setpoint: The desired value of pressure or temperature.
-- ir_ProportionalGain = The proportional gain, a tuning parameter
+- ir_ProportionalGain: The proportional gain, a tuning parameter.
-- ir_IntegrationGain = The integral gain, a tuning parameter
+- ir_IntegrationGain: The integral gain, a tuning parameter.
-- ir_DifferentialGain = The derivative gain, a tuning parameter
+- ir_DifferentialGain: The derivative gain, a tuning parameter.
-- itime_DifferezialActionTime = The length of the derivative action, a tuning parameter
+- itime_DifferentialActionTime: The length of the derivative action, a tuning parameter.
-- ib_Reset = Empty the integral and sets the output to zero
+- ib_Reset: Empty the integral and set the output to zero.
-- or_Output = Output value in % from 0 to 100
+- or_Output: Output value in % from 0 to 100.

 ![](PID-Control2.png)

 ## Installing
-Installing is quite simple.
-Insert the two SLC files under "External source files" and then execute the menu item "Generate blocks from source".
+Installation is straightforward.
+Place the two SLC files under "External source files" and execute the menu item "Generate blocks from source."

 ![](Generate-blocks.png)

 ## Porting
-Code is very easy:
+Porting code is simple:
 ```
 // Proportional
 #Controller_Response_Proportional := #ir_ProportionalGain * (#ir_Setpoint - #ir_Input);